📢 Turn the white space mystery into your next big win- save your spot for our AI webinar!

 Micro-frontend is an architectural style of breaking down a large application into simple, small, and manageable pieces.

-In November 2016, ThoughtWorks Technology Radar first used the term micro-frontends and mentioned that organizations should assess this technique.
+In November 2016, ThoughtWorks Technology Radar first used the term micro-frontend and mentioned that organizations should assess this technique.

 Why Micro-frontend?